abhn/S3Scan/README.md

 git clone https://github.com/abhn/S3Scan.git
 cd S3Scan
 ```
 If you already have ```awscli``` installed and configured, you should have the necessary tokens with you.
-If not, follow the steps.
+If not, follow the steps below.

 Login to your AWS panel and generate your ACCESS_KEY and SECRET_KEY.
 Although fairly straightforward, if you are lost, [here is a guide](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
 Now you can either add them to your .bashrc (recommended), or add them to the script itself (not recommended).